 It was answered by her mother.
 She recognized her from the news clip.
 Even so, when she asked testily, “Who are you?” she first asked, “Are you Eltana Mol?”

 “I am,” replied her mother coldly, “but you are trying to sell us anything we are not interested.”
 For the first time she noticed her mother’s face was red; she had been crying.

 She removed her hood and said, “It’s me, mother.
 It’s your daughter.
 It’s Noirah Na.”

 “Noirah?”
 Her mother spoke like a ghost.
 For a full minute she just stared at her, disbelieving.
 The two of them shared eye and hair color, and complexion, and in fact, not too long ago, looking at their faces would have marked them clearly as mother and daughter.
 But from Toola to Holt the shattering of her life had transformed Noirah’s face, to the point that when she'd happened to catch her reflection in the spaceport fresher she hadn’t recognized it.

-Tears were running down her mother’s face again as she stroked Noirah’s cheeks, and Noirah sensed her disbelief turn into hope and faith, then into wild joy, as she was pulled into a tight hug that reminded her so strongly of Master Simms it hurt bad.
+Then, carefully, her mother's hands reached out and touched her cheeks.
+Tears appeared in her eyes, and Noirah sensed her disbelief turn into hope and faith, then into wild joy, as she was pulled into a tight hug that reminded her so strongly of Master Simms it hurt bad.
 “My little girl…oh, but what did the Jedi do to your hair?
 Did you have to run away from them?
 Were they going to make you help overthrow the Republic?”